 It is important that all students give substantial thought to the issue of ethics whilst planning their project.
 If you are in any doubt about your project’s ethical implications or the review process, please speak with your supervisor.

 The process of ethical review is embedded within the electronic 'PGR Project Approval' process.
 All postgraduate research students must complete at least a preliminary ethical review (and where necessary a full review) in order to progress with their projects and studies.

 The process for the approval of PGR projects in HASS is detailed within the link

 SAgE undergraduate and postgraduate taught students are asked to complete the Combined Ethics from (incorporating both the Preliminary and Full forms) for all modules involving research projects.
 The module leader will then review the forms to ensure that ethical aspects of the research have been considered.

 If full ethical approval is required, UG/PGT students should then follow the procedure outlined in 3(iii) in the SAgE Ethical Approval document.

-Although there is no formal process for ethical review for undergraduate or postgraduate taught students in HASS or FMS (except Psychology) for the time being, it is advised that students contact their school or supervisor in the first instance.
+Although there is no formal process for ethical review for undergraduate or postgraduate taught students in HASS or FMS for the time being, it is advised that students contact their supervisor in the first instance.